Rajpratik71/zfs_wiki/OpenZFS-exceptions.md

 ---|---|---
 10500|03916905|
 10154|-       |Not applicable to Linux
+10067|-       |The only ZFS change was to zfs remap, which was removed on Linux.
 9884|-       |Not applicable to Linux
 9851|-       |Not applicable to Linux
 9683|-       |Not applicable to Linux due to devids not being used